tylergraham117/tylergraham-site/content/Notes/04 - Efforts/YouTube Videos/why is vintage stuff so popular?.md

 That tends to lead young generations to hold opposite values from their elders.

-And while in this this cyclical nature is super predictable in this particular society, it's not something that is only found in American history.
-It sort of seems to be a property of all human social systems.
+> *(Source for this whole section is The Fourth Turning)*

-And then we overlap design trends with all of this.

-And we see that there are periods of relative economic prosperity and innovation but also a sort of 'ignoring the problems' mentality that usually comes with loud maximalist designs and flashy consumer goods.
+When we overlap design trends with all of this, we see that here are periods of relative economic prosperity and innovation but also a sort of 'ignoring the problems' mentality that usually comes with loud maximalist designs and flashy consumer goods.

 Then there's some sort of economic downturn, which is followed a pulling back on the consumer side.
 Design gets a lot more minimalist out of necessity.